DeityVengy/Star-Wars-Genesis-Timeline/README.md

 ### 7967 C.R.C.
 - Rakghouls are now seen in countless settled systems across the Galaxy.
+- Port Haven is occupied and rebuilt by the Empire

 ### 7968 C.R.C.
 (9 years before Battle of Yavin)
 - The player character discovers an artifact.